bwlewis/rthreejs/README.md

 Three.js widgets for R and shiny.
 The package includes

-* globe.js A widget that plots data and images on a 3-d globe
+* globejs A widget that plots data and images on a 3-d globe
-* scatterplot3.js A 3-d scatterplot widget
+* scatterplot3js A 3-d scatterplot widget

 Both widgets are easy to use and render directly in RStudio or in web browsers.
 The widgets can be invoked directly or from Shiny applications.
 They produce